pombredanne/https-github.com-z88dk-z88dk.wiki-/tools.md

 ## Library tools

-### z80nm library inspector
+### z80nm object and library inspector

-Tool to inspect the content of a z80asm library.
+Tool to inspect the content of a z80asm object or library file.
+Run without arguments to see the usage information.

+### zobjcopy object and library file copy

+(work in progress)
+Tool to allow names of sections and symbols to be changed in an object or library file.

 ### rel2z80 library converter